archiverjs/node-archiver/README.md

 Replaced `#addFile` in v0.5.

-#### #directory(dirpath, callback(err))
+#### #bulk(mapping)

-Appends a directory of files, recursively.
-Uses a lazystream wrapper to prevent issues with open file limits.
-Due to multiple appends taking place, the callback is only used if there is an error trying to read the directory.
-You can (and should) listen to the instance `error` event for all other errors.
+Appends multiple files from passed array of src-dest file mappings, based on [Grunt's "Files Array" format](http://gruntjs.com/configuring-tasks#files-array-format).
+[Globbing Patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) and [multiple properties](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package, based on Grunt's file utilities.
+Please note that multiple src files to single dest file (ie concat) is not supported.

+The `data` property can be set per src-dest mapping to define file data for each matched file.

+A lazystream wrapper is used to prevent issues with open file limits.

 #### #file(filepath, callback(err))